 Chocolate Spritz Cookies

-2 Cups Vegetable Shortening
+- 2 Cups Vegetable Shortening

-1 1/2 Cups Granulated Sugar
+- 1 1/2 Cups Granulated Sugar

-1 6-Ounce Container Vanilla Soy or Coconut Yogurt
+- 1 (6-Ounce) Container Vanilla Vegan Yogurt

-2 Teaspoons Vanilla Extract
+- 2 Teaspoons Vanilla Extract

-3 1/2 Cups All Purpose Flour
+- 3 1/2 Cups All-Purpose Flour

-1 Cup Dutch-Processed Cocoa Powder
+- 1 Cup Dutch-Processed Cocoa Powder

-1 Teaspoon Salt
+- 1 Teaspoon Salt

 - 1/2 Teaspoon Baking Powder

 Candy Cane Filling:

-In a different large bowl, whisk together all of the remaining dry goods for the cookies so that all of the ingredients are well-distributed throughout the mixture, and slowly add them to the stand mixer, incorporating them in 2 or 3 separate additions.
+- In a separate large bowl, whisk together all of the remaining dry goods for the cookies so that all of the ingredients are well-distributed throughout the mixture, and slowly add them to the stand mixer, incorporating them in 2 or 3 separate additions.
 The resulting batter with be very thick, and it may seem like it’s not going to come together, but just be patient; Do not, under and circumstances,

-Once you achieve a cohesive dough, place a few mounds of it into your spritz cookie gun, which should already have the design you desired installed.
+- Once you achieve a cohesive dough, place a few mounds of it into your spritz cookie gun, which should already have the design you desired installed.
 Squeeze out cookies as directed by the manufacturer of the gun, reload when you run out of dough, and repeat.
 Once you use all of the batter and have your cookie sheets filled, place them in the oven and bake for 8 – 10 minutes, until no long “wet” looking on top and the cookies look solid.
 It’s hard to tell when they’re done since the cookies are so dark to begin with, but make sure you never bake them longer than 10 minutes or else they’ll taste burnt.

-Let the cookies cool on the sheets for at least 10 minutes, and then completely on a wire rack before filling.
+- Let the cookies cool on the sheets for at least 10 minutes, and then completely on a wire rack before filling.

-To make the filling, simply whip together the margarine and shortening in your stand mixer until smooth.
+- To make the filling, simply whip together the vegan butter and shortening in your stand mixer until smooth.
 Add in the confectioner’s sugar, vanilla, and crushed mints, start the machine on a slow speed so as not to send sugar flying out, and gradually mix to incorporate.
 Once there’s no longer a risk of sending ingredients out onto the walls, turn up the speed to high and beat for about 5 minutes, until smooth, creamy, and fluffy.
-Apply to cookies as desired, sandwiching two together to finish.